High-resolution models of the vertical shear instability: Results

-We can directly measure the temporal spectrum of the corrugation waves, which is shown in Fig.~\ref{fig:temporal-spectrum}.
-We obtain horizontal bands grouped in broader structures.
-Each horizontal band corresponds to one particular wave frequency excited on a range of radii.
-The dotted line corresponds to the best-fit frequencies mentioned above and fits approximately the large bumps of the structures.
-We note however that the temporal spectrum is much broader in frequencies that in 2D \citep{Svanberg.Cui.ea22}.
-This is possibly due to small-scale turbulence, which excites additional modes in the flow.
-However, surprisingly we recover the same wave frequencies (within 10\%) as those found in 2D simulations, indicating that the VSI somehow selects those particular frequencies.
+Fig.~\ref{fig:temporal-spectrum}. shows the directly measured temporal spectrum of the corrugation waves.
+The spectrum displays horizontal bands grouped into broader structures.
+Each horizontal band corresponds to a particular wave frequency excited over a range of radii.
+The dotted line corresponds to the best-fit frequencies mentioned above and approximately fits the large bumps in the structures.
+However, the temporal spectrum is much broader in frequency than in 2D \citep{Svanberg.Cui.ea22}.
+This is possibly due to small-scale turbulence, which excites additional modes of flow.
+Surprisingly, we recover the same wave frequencies (within 10\%) as those found in 2D simulations, indicating that the VSI somehow selects those particular frequencies.

-It is tempting to associate the increase in kinetic energy and transport (Fig.~\ref{fig:transport-R}) observed over $1<R<4$ to the amplification of the first wave train.
-Using a linear analysis, \cite{Ogilvie.Latter.ea25} proposed that a single wave train's amplitude increases with $R$ according to
+It is tempting to associate the increase in kinetic energy and transport (Fig.~\ref{fig:transport-R}) observed over $1<R<4$ with the amplification of the first wave train.
+Using a linear analysis, \cite{Ogilvie.Latter.ea25} proposed that the amplitude of a single wave train increases with $R$ according to

-We show this prediction in Fig.~\ref{fig:transport-R} using the frequency of our first wave train, and find that linear theory largely over-predicts the radial growth of the wave train.
-We speculate that this mismatch can have two possible origins: (1) the wave train has already saturated non-linearly, and hence is subject to a non-linear viscous damping due to non-axisymmetric structures (cf.~section \ref{sec:turbulent-viscosity}), which is absent from the linear analysis of \cite{Ogilvie.Latter.ea25}, or (2) the inner wave train is not strictly monochromatic (see Fig.~\ref{fig:temporal-spectrum}), and we are witnessing a combination of radial growth from a spread of wave trains.
-In any case, the radius for which $e_k$ saturates matches the plateau of the linear theory.
-It is unclear whether this is a mere coincidence or a true success of the linear theory; a more systematic exploration of the parameter space would be needed to confirm this conjecture.
+Fig.~\ref{fig:transport-R} shows this prediction for the frequency of our first wave train and reveals that linear theory largely overestimates the radial growth of the wave train.
+This mismatch may originate from (1) the wave train having already saturated non-linearly and thus is subject to a non-linear viscous damping due to non-axisymmetric structures (cf.~section \ref{sec:turbulent-viscosity}), which is absent from the linear analysis of \cite{Ogilvie.Latter.ea25}; or (2) the inner wave train is not strictly monochromatic (see Fig.~\ref{fig:temporal-spectrum}), and we are witnessing a combination of radial growth from a spread of wave trains.
+The radius at which $e_k$ saturates matches the plateau of the linear theory.
+Whether this match constitutes a coincidence or a success of the linear theory remains unclear; a more systematic exploration of the parameter space is necessary to confirm this conjecture.